nerdyrasa/movies/README.md

 Fresh Tomatoes!
 ======
-**Fresh Tomatoes!** reads movie info from a json file and the movie info in the browser.
+**Fresh Tomatoes!** reads movie info from a json file and displays it in a browser.
 A delightful movie trailer plays when you click on a movie.

 ## Dependencies